SOSUS: 1970s

 In 1974 Naval Facility Brawdy, Wales was established as the terminus of new arrays covering the eastern Atlantic.
-NAVFAC Brawdy became the first "super NAVFAC" with some four hundred U.S. and United Kingdom military and civilian personnel assigned.
+NAVFAC Brawdy became the first "super NAVFAC" with some four hundred U.S. and U.K. military and civilian personnel assigned.
 The facility (51°52′15.3″N 005°08′13.8″W) was adjacent to the Royal Air Force Station Brawdy which had returned to RAF control during February 1974 after closure in 1971.

 In 1975 Mizar left Naval Research Laboratory service and joined Project Caesar.
 In April 1974 the ship was reported as already being funded by Naval Electronics Systems Command (NAVELEX), where the project program management resided, and no longer funded as an oceanographic ship.
 By 1979 it was the most recently built ship of the five project ships that then included cable repair ships Albert J. Myer and Neptune due for modernization and the larger repair ship Aeolus that was uneconomical to repair and marginal as a cable ship.
 Kingsport was still with the project.
 The Navy was requesting four fully functional cable ships, the modernized Albert J. Myer and Neptune and two large new ships.
 The two new ships were to be designed as modern cable ships, fully capable of cable and survey work.